 Peat was jailed for 16 months.
 Plunkett was jailed for 6 months, and received an additional nine-month suspended sentence for other police offences of harassment, theft and criminal damage.

-KinsellaTAX’s team consists of ex-HM Custom and Excise Officers, who are all vastly experienced in HMRC tax fraud investigations.
+KinsellaTAX’s team consists of ex-HM Custom and Excise Officers.